Crime Awareness and Campus Safety Report

 Randy Troy – Director of Environmental Health, Safety and Risk Management

-Emergency contacts All students living in on-campus housing can register a contact person(s), through the Director of Residential Life, to be notified in the event that that student should be reported missing.
+All students living in on-campus housing can register a contact person(s), through the Office of Residential Life and Housing, to be notified in the event that the student should be reported missing.
 The information will be confidential with only campus officials and law enforcement officers having access to aid the process of an investigation.
-If no contact information is provided local law enforcement will be notified.
-Notification will be made to the parent or guardian of any student under the age of 18 and not emancipated.
+If no contact information is provided, local law enforcement will be notified.
+Notification will be made to the parent or guardian of any student under the age of 18 and not legally emancipated.

-Procedures Upon receiving a report of the possibility (less than 24 hours) of a student being missing the Vice President for Student Life will initiate an investigation utilizing the Residential Life staff.
-The investigation will involve contacting pertinent faculty and friends for last known whereabouts and contacting immediate family or guardian.
+Upon receiving a report of the possibility (less than 24 hours) of a student being missing, the Dean of Students will initiate an investigation utilizing the Campus Life staff.
+The investigation will involve contacting pertinent faculty and friends for last-known whereabouts and contacting immediate family or guardian.

-If known to be missing for more than 24 hours, or if less than 24 hours but there is evidence of a possible abduction, the Fort Wayne Police Department will be notified and the university will cooperate with the investigation as requested.
-In cases where local law enforcement is notified the Vice President for Student Life will also notify the Provost and the President of the university.
+If a student is known to be missing for more than 24 hours, or less than 24 hours but with evidence of possible abduction, the Fort Wayne Police Department will be notified and the university will cooperate with the investigation as requested.
+In cases where local law enforcement is notified, the Dean of Students will also notify the Vice President for Academic Affairs and the President of the university.

 A daily written crime log is on file for these offenses, as part of the Campus Crime Act, and is available at the Security Office.